lindavr/Docs/ContributorGuide/style-and-voice.md

 - **Use simple and consistent sentence construction**: Consistency is better for translation.
 Avoid parentheticals and asides, and have the subject as near the beginning of the sentence as possible.
 Check out a few published topics - if the topic has a friendly, easy to read style, use it as a model.

 - **Use consistent wording and capitalization**: Again, consistency is key.
-Azure uses sentence casing for titles, so never capitalize a word if it isn't at the start of a sentence or a proper noun.
+We use sentence casing for titles, so never capitalize a word if it isn't at the start of a sentence or a proper noun.

 - **Include the "small words"**: Words that we consider small and unimportant in English because they are understood for context (such as "a", "the", "that", and "is") are crucial for machine translation - make sure you include them!